 Complete immersion in a foreign language is arguably one of the best ways to learn.
 And one of the easiest ways to immerse yourself in another language is to spend time in a country or region where they speak it.

-Holidays are great for practising a new language.
+Holidays and time abroad are great for practising a new language.
 But, what happens when you get back?

 1. Mingle and make friends with native speakers